San Diego Bay

 Map of San Diego Bay published in 1923 by the 11th Naval District.

 San Diego Bay is a natural harbor and deepwater port in San Diego County, California, near the Mexico–United States border.
 The bay, which is 12 mi long and 1 to 3 mi wide, is the third largest of the three large, protected natural bays on California's 840 mi of coastline, after San Francisco Bay and Humboldt Bay.
 The highly urbanized land adjacent to the bay includes the city of San Diego and four other cities: National City, Chula Vista, Imperial Beach and Coronado.
 The bay is considered to be one of the premier natural harbors on the West Coast.

-Beach at Border State Park; San Diego is on the right while Tijuana, Mexico is on the left.